Dr Kylie Navuku

 Researcher biography

 Dr Kylie (Anderson) Navuku has extensive experience in academic teaching and research.
-At University of Queensland (UQ) Kylie teaches in Journalism and Communication courses (undergraduate and postgraduate).
-Her research interests are at the intersection of politics, media/journalism and communications with a focus on island countries and oceans.
+At University of Queensland (UQ) Kylie teaches in Communications and Journalism courses (undergraduate and postgraduate).
+Her research interests are at the intersection of politics, communications, and media/journalism with a focus on oceans and island countries.

 As a communication specialist, Kylie has worked with non-government, government, and inter-governmental stakeholders contributing to campaigns/ initiatives with the purpose of raising awareness and furthering public education on various themes (including conservation and climate change).
-Her current research focuses addresses ways in which journalism can contribute to this endeavour, focusing on the coverage of 'high level international events'.
+Her current research focus addresses ways in which journalism can contribute to this endeavour, focusing on the coverage of 'high level international events'.
+With experience in academic research and writing for scholarly publication, Kylie's communication practice has included writing for the media, visual arts, and creative writing.
+She is currently engaged in a creative-practice based project aimed at understanding how visual arts can assist in the dissemination of science and environmental messages.

-In addition to a PhD from UQ, Kylie has a MA(IntRel)(Res) [Master of Arts (International Relations) by Research] and a BIntSt(Hons) [Bachelor of International Studies (Honours)] from Flinders University.
-Other university employment includes the University of the South Pacific (USP)and Flinders University.
+In addition to a PhD from UQ, Kylie has a MA (IntRel)(Res) [Master of Arts (International Relations) by Research] and a BIntSt (Hons) [Bachelor of International Studies (Honours)] from Flinders University.